alex-gutev/generic-cl/README.md

 #### Macros

-Macros for iterator over a generic sequence.
+Macros for iteratoring over a generic sequence.
 Analogous to `CL:DOLIST`.

 <a id="doiters"></a>